Platelet Rich Fibrin (PRF)

 - Convenience: PRF can be generated in the doctor’s office while the patient is undergoing an outpatient surgical procedure such as the placement of dental implants.

-- Cost effectiveness: Since PRF harvesting is done with only 40 cc of blood in the doctor’s office, the patient need not incur the expense of the harvesting procedure in hospital or at a blood bank.
+- Cost-effectiveness: Since PRF harvesting is done with a small amount of blood in the doctor’s office, the patient need not incur the expense of the harvesting procedure in a hospital or at a blood bank.

 - Ease of use: PRF is easy to handle and actually improves the ease of application of bone substitute materials and bone grafting products by making them more gel-like.

 PRF Has Many Clinical Applications